kaisanjay/javascript/Immutability.md

 arrays and object are not

-some array methods are destructive like push pop they modify original array, and others are not for example slice, map, filter.
+some array methods are destructive like push pop they modify original array, and others are not for example slice, map, filter.</br>

+take more ref of array methods in array.md